 Problem Definition

-The LTE Architecture consisted of User Entity (Cell Phones), Evolved UMTS Terrestrial Radio Access Network (E-UTRAN), Evolved Packet Core (EPC) and the Servers.
+Explosion of data traffic on the Internet due to the increased number of different types of connected devices and the wide range of access requirements by these devices that span the massive machine type communication to critical machine type communication give rise to different challenges to the way communication will be addressed.

+The communication system need to address the diversity of the devices, security, scalability along with the quality of service.

+As shown in the figure, the current LTE Architecture consists of the following functional units

+UE

+E-UTRAN

+EPC

+Servers & PDNs

+<<Write one line on each of the functional unit>>

 The data from the UE is sent to the base station which is a part of the area under E-UTRAN.
 One E-UTRAN can have multiple base stations within it.
 The base stations at the E-UTRAN are connected to each other so that they can forward signals and packets during handover.
 The data from these base stations under E-UTRAN is then sent to the EPC, where the processing on the data takes place.
 With many User Entities connected to one base station, the load on one base station would increase.
 Adding more base stations would increase the cost since each base station would come with its own processing power requirements.
 As we saw earlier, we will have multiple times the devices that we have today within the next few years which will lead to an exponential rise in data traffic over the Internet.
 Too many base stations in a E-UTRAN can lead to interference.

 As the amount of traffic on the mobile networks rises, operators are using the Cloud/Centralized Radio Access Network to solve this.
 Separating the base station into 2 parts, the Baseband Unit (BBU) and the Remote Radio Head (RRH) allows network operators to maintain or increase the number of network access points (RRHs), while centralizing the baseband processing functions into a Master Base Station.
 The Master Base Station contains all the BBUs at one location instead of having them all over the place like we had in E-UTRAN.
 Using the Master Base Station simplifies radio resource management in complex operating environments such as Carrier Aggregation.
 We can add more RRH to the network without significantly adding to the price since the processing takes place at the Master base station and we do not need to add processing nodes at the RRH.
 This is seen to be cost efficient and reduces interference.
 The data from this is sent to the EPC which is connected to the Servers.